-Know the definition of monopoly on the side of page 313; this is the reverse of the definition of a competitive firm.
+Know the definition of monopoly on the side of page 317; this is the reverse of the definition of a competitive firm.
 The definition deals with the demand curve facing the firm, not the number of firms in the industry.
 Monopoly is not good or bad per se.
 Microsoft is a monopoly, either because it provided products at lower cost and higher quality than its peers (good) or because it refused to allow other firms access to its operating systems (bad).

-Read section 10.1 on pages 313-318; know the elasticity formulas on pages 315-317.
-The formulas on page 319 (the definition of the price elasticity of demand) and the formula relating marginal revenue and elasticity on page 316 are tested on the final exam.
-The exam may give the elasticity at a given price and ask for the marginal revenue.
+Read section 10.1 on pages 318-323.
+Know the elasticity formulas on pages 319-321.
+The fomulas on page 319 are the definition of the price elasticity of demand.
+The formula relating marginal revenue and elasticity on page 321 is tested on the final exam.
+The exam problem may give the elasticity at a given price and ask for the marginal revenue.

-Read the section on welfare on pages 318-320, including Exhibit 10.2, comparing monopoly with competition.
+Read the section on welfare on page 323, including Exhibit 10.2, comparing monopoly with competition.
 Understand the graphical depiction of consumers' surplus and producers' surplus under monopoly.
 Note how the demand curve for competition is replaced by the marginal revenue curve for monopoly.

-Skip the sub-sections on subsidies and price ceilings, and the section on rate of return regulation on pages 320-324.
+Skip the sub-sections on subsidies and price ceilings, and the section on rate of return regulation on pages 324-328.
 These are theoretical applications of the theory, but no one advocates that the government provide subsidies to monopolists to increase output.

-Read section 10.2 on sources of monopoly power on pages 324-328.
-Know the definition of natural monopoly on the side of page 324.
-From this section, you can skip the sub-section on the welfare economics of natural monopoly and the sub-section on the history of photography, but read the other sub-sections.
-Know the types and attributes of the sources of monopoly power.
+Read section 10.2 on "sources of monopoly power" on pages 328-333.
+Know the definition of natural monopoly on the side of page 329.
+From this section, you can skip the subsection on "the welfare economics of natural monopoly" on page 330 and the sub-section on "the history of photography" on page 331, but read the other sub-sections.
+That is, know the types and attributes of the sources of monopoly power.